Differentiable Stochastic Halo Occupation Distribution with Galaxy Intrinsic Alignments: Differentiable halotools-IA

 under the HOD model of \citet{Zheng_2007} and IA model of \citet{vanalfen_2023}.
 Our contributions also include differentiable modeling of two-point correlation functions (2PCFs) within this framework, following the work of \cite{Hearin_2022}.
 Differentiable computation of summary statistics is \textsl{a priori} nontrivial, because common cosmological summaries such as the 2PCF rely on inherently discrete operations like galaxy pair counting.
 We will showcase the utility of \diffhodia with both 2PCFs and other objectives.

-For galaxy clustering, our differentiable HOD methodology closely follows that of \textsc{diffHOD} \citep{horowitz2022}, which we will summarize below. \textsc{diffHOD} was shown to agree with (non-differentiable) HOD-generated catalogs at the level of the power spectrum to within $\sim2.5\%$ at the scales considered ($k < 3 \; h/\text{Mpc}$).
+For galaxy clustering, our differentiable HOD methodology closely follows that of \textsc{diffHOD} \citep{horowitz2022}, which we will summarize below. \textsc{diffHOD} was shown to agree with (non-differentiable) HOD-generated catalogs at the level of the power spectrum to within $1\%$ at the scales considered ($k < 3 \; h/\text{Mpc}$), which is generally sufficient for Stage IV cosmological analyses.
 We extend this framework by introducing a differentiable procedure for Dimroth--Watson sampling, employing inverse cumulative distribution function (CDF) sampling.
 As we adopt their methodology closely, we refrain from extensively benchmarking the HOD component of \diffhodia, and instead focus our analyses on the IA modeling and its accuracy compared to \halotoolsia.